Ball Bearing - NMB Part Numbering System

 Ring and Ball Material

-The ring and ball material for the bearing may come in stainless steel or high carbon chromium steel.
-The high carbon chromium steel bearing is effective for almost any application, while the stainless steel bearing provides added protection against corrosion.
+The ring and ball material for the bearing may come in NMB developed stainless steel material, which falls within the 400 series Martensitic stainless steel grouping, or high carbon chromium steel.
+The high carbon chromium steel bearing is effective for almost any application, while the martensitic stainless steel bearing provides added protection against corrosion.

 The most common bearing series are R and L, with R representing a thick section and L representing a thin section.
 If the bearing is flanged, there will also be an F for the series designation, while if the bearing is measured by inches rather than metric, it will have an I after the first letter.
 You may also see NR, for a bearing with a snap ring on the outer ring.